smithds546/DTI-Predictor/README.md

 Next Steps:
-    find paper that talks about negative sampling -  (Random negative smapling - HGDTI (2022)) find paper that talks about grey area - Bai et al. (2021) find paper that talks about binding affinity thresholds - find paper that logs the binding affinity - Generate a table or graph which shows the comparison between non-binders and binders get the numbers and create a table of all figures like that paper did. change the variable names so looks less AI. need to calculate the grey area for binding threshold For evlaution:
+    Generate a table or graph which shows the comparison between non-binders and binders get the numbers and create a table of all figures like that paper did. change the variable names so looks less AI. is there a logical way to calculate the grey area for binding threshold For evalaution:
         could show difference between using logged binding affinity and not difference between using random negative sampling and not difference between using grey area and not